-Amendment to IAS 12 - deferred tax related to assets and liabilities arising from a single transaction In May 2021, the IASB issued Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12).
+Amendment to IAS 12 - deferred tax related to assets and liabilities arising from a single transaction.
+In May 2021, the IASB issued Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12).
 The amendments narrowed the scope of the initial recognition exemption to exclude transactions that give rise to equal and offsetting temporary differences.
-The amendments are effective January 1, 2023, with early adoption permitted.
-The Company does not anticipate any significant impact from these amendments on the consolidated financial statements as a result of the initial application.
+The amendments are effective for annual periods beginning on or after January 1, 2023, with early adoption permitted.